Christiantyemele/Manitou/docs/implementation_Details.md

 # LINUX
-the initial target of manitou is for linux computers to be able to share peripheral devices among themselves (mouse, keyboard and screen)
+the initial target of manitou is for linux computers to be able to share peripheral devices among themselves (mouse, keyboard and screen) just as `lan mouse`, `any desk` or `team viewer`

 # Prerequistics
 - Linux filesystem and mostly /dev directory